Southern Region IPM Priorities

 - Multi-state: Projects that offer benefits to two or more states in the region or that entail multi-state collaboration are preferred.
 The work need not necessarily occur in more than one state, but if not, then evidence of the project's potential value (e.g., letters of support, citations of stakeholder prioritization in other states, etc.) should be included.

 - Projects of value to only one state will also be considered for funding and have often been funded by this program.

 - Southern Region Information Exchange Group for IPM (SERA003-IPM) comprises all IPM Coordinators and several IPM researchers in the Southern Region.
 As such it is probably the single body with the broadest and most accurate knowledge of IPM programs, policies, resources and needs in the region.
-In September 2012, SERA003-IPM developed a list of priorities for IPM.
+These IPM Priorities resulted from the March 25, 2014 meeting of the SERA 003.

 - Southern School IPM Working Group: This group of school IPM experts developed priorities at its meeting in Little Rock, AR.
 Working group members each made several suggestions for priorities and then voted on them.
 The priorities in the list are not ranked; rather they are listed according to the number of votes they received: 2012 School IPM Priorities Document.

 - Southern Nursery IPM Working Group (SNIPM): Priorities for the nursery industry are based on stakeholder focus groups held in 2009, 2011, and 2014.
 A table of the high priority pests, plant diseases, and weeds is also provided.
 The pests were organized by focus group members who considered prevalence, difficulty to control, damage potential, and severity of injury into their final choices.Â 2014 SNIPM Priorities

 - Pest Management Strategic Plans (PMSPs) are an excellent source of stakeholder identified priorities.
 Access the online database of PMSPs for the Southern Region.